Art (ARTS)

 Individual study and direction in printmaking.

-Individual study and direction in sculpture.
+Individual study and direction in sculpture covering a wide range of interdisciplinary approaches.

 An interdisciplinary fine art graduate seminar devoted to the analysis of artistic production in a contemporary cultural context, consisting of peer-centered critiques.
 Students will become adept in both the language and structures of critique.
 In addition to graduate level artistic production, students will conduct research and present scholarly articles relevant to their work for class discussion.
 Works are examined in an interdisciplinary context allowing students to comprehend their studio practice through multiple perspectives and opportunities for cross-disciplinary collaboration.